 If you have swollen legs and feet, it’s likely a buildup of fluid, known as edema.
-It’s always best to find out for sure what’s causing your leg swelling, and the team of highly skilled vein experts at Hamilton Vascular in Webster, Sugar Land, Round Rock, and San Antonio, Texas, can help if you need a diagnosis.
+It’s always best to find out for sure what’s causing your leg swelling, and the team of highly skilled vein experts at Hamilton Vascular in Webster, Sugar Land, Round Rock, Katy, and San Antonio, Texas, can help if you need a diagnosis.
 They have considerable experience in treating people who have edema and the vein conditions that can cause it.
 Call the office nearest you today to schedule a consultation or book an appointment online.

 Edema is a painless swelling in your foot, ankle, and leg caused by a buildup of fluid in the tissues.
 Edema typically affects both legs.
 It might affect the whole leg, but the lower part of your legs and ankles are often more severely affected due to the effect of gravity.

 Edema is a symptom of poor circulation, which could be due to conditions like chronic venous insufficiency.
 Lymphedema is a condition in which lymph fluid, a product of your immune system, builds up in the soft tissues, causing edema.

 Lymphatic dysfunction and vein disease often go hand-in-hand, as the poor circulation found in vein disease can cause or contribute to fluid buildup.

 You’re more likely to get edema when you have risk factors such as: